 Licensed Clinical Social Worker, LCSW

-Accepting new clients in-person at Westport office; not accepting new clients for remote sessions and in-person at Manhattan office
+Accepting new clients for morning, daytime, and evening in-person appointments at Westport office; not accepting new clients for remote sessions and in-person at Manhattan office

 Offers remote video sessions.